’On The Rocks’ Trailer Reteams Bill Murray And Sofia Coppola

 Laura (Rashida Jones) thinks she’s happily hitched, but when her husband Dean (Marlon Wayans) starts logging late hours at the office with a new co-worker, Laura begins to fear the worst.
 She turns to the one man she suspects may have insight: her charming, impulsive father Felix (Bill Murray), who insists they investigate the situation.
 As the two begin prowling New York at night, careening from uptown parties to downtown hotspots, they discover at the heart of their journey lies their own relationship.

-On The Rocks arrives on Apple TV+ (and select theaters) on October 20.
+On The Rocks arrives on Apple TV+ (and select theaters) in October 2020.